 The tasks relating to the Australian Shepherd grooming are not a priori very different from those of any other breed of dog.
-It will be necessary to brush and untangle the fur before cleaning it by bathing.
+Brushing and untangling the fur before cleaning him by bathing will be necessary.
 Grooming also includes cleaning the inside of the ears and trimming tail hair.
-Let's learn !
+Let's learn!

 The Australian Shepherd has a thick coat and requires frequent brushing.
-This makes brushing an important step for the Australian Shepherd grooming.
+This makes brushing an essential step for Australian Shepherd grooming.
 Start by setting up a towel or plastic sheet where you plan to groom your Australian Shepherd.
-This will make it easier for you to get rid of hair loss during brushing.
+This will make it easier for you to eliminate hair loss during brushing.

 Use a slicker brush to undo the curls in your dog's coat.
-Grasp the brush firmly by the handle and brush the coat in the direction of the bristles with short, gentle strokes.
+Grasp the brush firmly by the handle and brush the coat in the bristles direction with short, gentle strokes.
 Work from the dog's shoulders to the tail.
 Then brush the sides, belly, and legs.

 Cleaning The Fur By The Bath

-Start by filling your tub with lukewarm water about 15 to 20 cm and place your dog inside.
+Start by filling your tub with lukewarm water, about 15 to 20 cm and place your dog inside.
 Offer him a treat to encourage him to get into the tub if he's not being very compliant.
 Once he's in the tub, wet his coat with lukewarm water starting at his back.
-Gently massage the coat to move the fur and allow water to seep through.
+Gently massage the coat to move the fur and allow water to seep.
 You can use a sprayer or a shower head to force the water to reach the skin.

 Pour a teaspoon of dog shampoo into one hand and work it into a lather.
 Then apply the shampoo to your dog's coat.
 Gently massage his hair to facilitate application.
 Apply more shampoo until the dog's entire body has been covered.

 Then rinse his coat with fresh water to remove all traces of shampoo.
-Massage the coat by hand while rinsing it with fresh water to be sure that no residue of shampoo remains.
+Finally, massage the coat by hand while rinsing it with fresh water to ensure no shampoo residue remains.
 Otherwise, your Australian Shepherd will get skin irritation.
 This is true, even if the trace of shampoo left in his coat is tiny.